 What is NIST?

 Congress established the agency to remove a major challenge to U.S. industrial competitiveness in 1901.
-Today, NIST measurements support the smallest of technologies to the largest and most complex of human-made creations.
 Learn more about NIST and everything else they do.

 NIST Cyber Security Framework (CSF)

-The NIST Cyber Security Framework is a risk management framework of cybersecurity controls.
+The NIST Cyber Security Framework is a risk management framework.
 The framework is voluntary guidance (based on existing standards, guidelines, and practices) for critical infrastructure organizations to better manage and reduce cybersecurity risk.

-To clarify even further, the CSF does not recommend new technologies, standards, or concepts; rather, it leverages and integrates cybersecurity practices developed by organizations like NIST and ISO (International Standards Organization).
+The CSF does not recommend new technologies, standards, or concepts; it leverages and integrates cybersecurity practices developed by organizations like NIST and ISO (International Standards Organization).

-At the “core” of the NIST CSF are 5 functions – Identify, Protect, Detect, Respond and Recover.
-These five functions provide the “strategic” view of the lifecycle of an organization’s management of cybersecurity risk.
+At the “core” of the CSF are 5 functions – Identify, Protect, Detect, Respond and Recover.
+These five functions provide the “strategic” view of the life cycle of cybersecurity risk.

 You can find the official NIST Cyber Security Framework here.